Shaolin Cosmos Qigong: The 18 Lohan Hands

 How this practice is approached

-My focus is not on Qigong as a method for fixing or overcoming health conditions.
-Rather, I see it as a practical way of understanding our relationship with ourselves, with others, and with life more generally.
+Rather than presenting Qigong primarily as a method for fixing or overcoming health conditions, I see it as a way of developing awareness through movement, breath, and stillness.

-In this sense, the practice becomes less about achieving an outcome, and more about learning how to stay present with experience as it unfolds.
+In this way, the practice becomes less about achieving a particular outcome and more about learning to meet experience as it unfolds.

 What to expect in a class